j3-signalroom/apache_flink-kickstarter/README.md

 [Python examples](python/README.md)

 ## How to use this repo?
 As of August 2024, Confluent’s Serverless Flink offering does not yet support the DataStream API and Table API for writing Flink Apps in Java or Python.
-Therefore, this repo uses cloud resources for Confluent Cloud Services (i.e., Kafka and Schema Registry), AWS (i.e., Secrets Manager and Systems Manager Parameter Store),  Terraform Cloud for CI/CD, and your local machine to run Apache Flink and Apache Iceberg Docker containers.
+Therefore, this repo restricts the use of cloud resources to the Confluent Cloud Kafka Cluster and Schema Registry only.
+It utilizes AWS Secrets Manager to store Kafka Cluster and Schema Registry API Key secrets, AWS Systems Manager Parameter Store to store Consumer and Producer Kafka configuration properties, and Terraform Cloud for Infrastructure as Code DevOps.
+Locally, we will utilize Docker containers to run Apache Flink and Apache Iceberg.

 **To start using the repo**